Schema architecture

 { "$extensions": { "com.designTool": { "componentId": "1234:5678" }, "com.storybook": { "storyId": "components-button--primary" } } }

-Most entity types enforce a strict ^[a-z][a-z0-9-]*$ pattern on the name property.
+Most entity types enforce a strict ^[a-z][a-z0-9-]*$ pattern on the identifier property.
 Tokens and token groups are the exception by design.
-Their names are unconstrained to fit the W3C Design Tokens Format Module, design tool variable systems, and existing token setups.
+Their identifiers are unconstrained to fit the W3C Design Tokens Format Module, design tool variable systems, and existing token setups.
 These setups may use dots (color.text.primary), slashes (color/text/primary), or other separators.
-Token names SHOULD still be lowercase and human-readable, but the schema does not enforce a pattern.
+Token identifiers SHOULD still be lowercase and human-readable, but the schema does not enforce a pattern.

 Document block type naming